fmaglia/CocoAnnotator/README.md

 # CocoAnnotator
 COCO style format keypoint annotator.
 This python script allows to annotate in COCO style format your custom dataset.
-At the end of the process, it writes all the data in a JSON file.
+At the end of the process, it writes all the data in a JSON file (output.json).

 # Requirements
 * PIL